rodrigoFfreire/SO-23-24/Part1/setup.md

 For a more detailed explanation make sure to read the [Requirements](./Projeto%20SO%20-%20Parte%201.pdf)

 This interaction occurs via command files.
 In [Part 1](./Part1) the program creates a subprocess for each command file.
-Then each process runs a maximum number of threads that execute commands.<br> In this part commands are not ran in order!
+Then each process runs a maximum number of threads that execute commands.<br>
+Each process however is associated to a unique instance of the event manager (One system for each file). <br>
+Moreover, in this part commands are not ran in order!
 This will cause unexpected behaviour.
-Part 1 is meant to demonstrate a bad example on how to use multiprocessing tools. <br>
+This is meant to demonstrate when not to use multiprocessing. <br>

 Jump to [Job Files](#job-files) to learn how to setup these files or [Running the Program](#run) to learn how to run this program.